 At the offset of this project there was no one device/platform available to the ATS group which completely met the requirements of the task.
 To prevent any interruption to progress ADI Limerick provided a set of evaluation boards for the ADF4159, ADF5901 and ADF5904, a PLL, Transmitter and Receiver/Mixer chip respectively.
 During the first months the LabVIEW automation language was employed, testing various configurations of each device listed as well as for the ADAR7251 ADC provided on the Evaluation board, and making the first steps in developing software for the task at hand.
 However eventually custom firmware for the microprocessor being used (the ADSP-BF700 “Blackfin”) was required, a task which according to experts is enough to dedicate a whole FYP to.
 At this point the supervisors on site at ADI worked to find a replacement setup for the evaluation kits.

 During the first stages of the project, before the firmware issue was encountered, another group within the ATS department, the Applications group, had worked to get access to the new RADAR platforms being designed by ADI.
-Luckily The Demorad platform was one of the platforms ADI was given access to.
+The Demorad platform was one of the platforms ADI was given access to.
 The primary components of the platform were the very chips which comprised the evaluation setups the project began with, so the initial work done was translated from LabVIEW to MATLAB R2017b, the reasons for which are explained in the introduction.
 As of that point, which was late November 2017, a second Demorad platform was commissioned to this project as the first platform was damaged beyond repair.
-Below is a picture of the platform, in the references section will be links to the datasheets for each of the primary chips mentioned in this section [8-12]
+Figure 1 illustrates the platform, in the references section will be links to the datasheets for each of the primary chips mentioned in this section [8-12]

 Figure 1: An image of the ADI Demorad 24GHz RADAR platform [13]